fellipeutaka/nlw-esports/README.md

   - Building the web and mobile interface.
 - Stage 3: To be continued - ✔️
   - Building the back-end.
-- Stage 4: Power Up - ⌛
+- Stage 4: Power Up - ✔️
+  - Consuming backend's API RESTFul on Web and Mobile app.
 - Stage 5: Final Round - ⌛
-- Stage 6: The Next Level - ⌛

 ## 💻 Project